Regulations Graduate Studies 2016–2017

-Note that students selecting the thesis option must complete a total of four electives, plus core courses and thesis research (CS 2000), while students completing the project option must complete a total of five electives, plus core courses and directed research (CS 2910).
+Note that students selecting the thesis option must complete a total of four electives, plus foundation courses and thesis research (CS 2000), while students completing the project option must complete a total of five electives, plus foundation courses and directed research (CS 2910).

 When a student begins to do independent work on either a MS or PhD project, he or she will negotiate with a faculty member to supervise this work and to become the student's principal advisor.
 The principal advisor replaces the temporary advisor, and assumes the responsibility for guiding the student in his or her academic program, for signing his or her registration form, and for presenting information about him or her at the annual student performance evaluation meeting.
 The principal advisor also guides the student in selecting an appropriate research problem for a MS project, MS thesis, or PhD dissertation, and oversees the work.

-All students should meet with their advisor at least once per semester.
+All students should meet with their advisor at least once per term.
 Students engaged in research will normally meet with their advisor weekly.

 Once a year, the CSD faculty will hold a meeting to evaluate student progress.
 In that meeting, information about each student's academic progress during the previous 12-month period is presented by his or her advisor.
 It is the student's responsibility to provide the advisor with any supporting material that the advisor requests for the evaluation meeting.
 After the meeting, students will receive a letter from the GPEC chair describing the faculty's assessment.
 Students who are not making satisfactory progress in the program will be sent a warning letter stating specific performance goals.
 Failure to meet those goals may result in termination from the program.

 The following parties share responsibilities for a student's academic progress:

 - be knowledgeable of A&S and departmental regulations;

 - keep his or her advisor current about his/her academic status (i.e., provisional or probation), progress, and plans;